xtensor-stack/xtensor/docs/source/developer/implementation_classes.rst

 **Views**

-- ``xview``: N-dimensional view with static number of slices, supporting all kind of slices
+- :cpp:type:`xt::xview`: N-dimensional view with static number of slices, supporting all kind of slices
 - ``xstrided_view``: N-dimensional view with dynamic number of slices, supporting strided slices only (see below)
 - ``xdynamic_view``: N-dimensional view with dynamic number of slices, supporting all kind of slices
 - ``xfunctor_view``: N-dimensional view applying a functor to its underlying elements (e.g. ``imag``, ``real``)